Tivapus/Fraudulent-Transaction-Detection/README.md

 1. Go to notebook/01_EDA.ipynb
 2. Select the python interpreter
 3. Install dependencies
-4. Run each cells
+4. Run each cells follow the step upper to below

 # Model training
 1. Go to notebook/02_model.ipynb
 2. Select the python interpreter
 3. Install dependencies
-4. Run each cells
+4. Run each cells follow the step upper to below
 ```